-N6706 Financial Management for Nurse Managers and Executives
+N6706 Healthcare Financial Management

 This is the sixth course in the Nursing Leadership and Administration in Health Systems graduate program.
 This course is designed as an introduction to financial management for students preparing for nursing leadership roles.
 The course examines the financial management environment of the health services industry and how this environment affects today's nurse leading mangers.
 Students will examine, review and apply the principles and concepts of financial and managerial accounting including the understanding of and interpretation of financial statements.
 This course will discuss the concepts of cost and revenue and their application to the various reimbursement models, involving clinical and fiscal responsibility.
 This course includes budgeting, strategic planning concepts, with emphasis on healthcare reform and the application of nursing quality and value.